 Dams, water tanks, streams and the like on a rural property used for commercial/rural purposes are not included in this definition.

-Property owners can construct a swimming pool barrier/fence.
+Property owners can construct a swimming pool barrier.
 However swimming pool barriers and gates are required to meet strict specifications.
 Please make sure the proposed barrier will be compliant to the requirements of Part 8 of the Building Regulations 2012 prior to construction.